 You are here

-Like the Thesis and Capstone Project options, the Qualifying Examination (QE) is the student's opportunity to demonstrate his or her understanding of the history of the United States, the ideas underlying its government, and how each effected the other.
+Like the Thesis and Capstone Project options, the Qualifying Examination (QE) is the student's opportunity to demonstrate his or her understanding of the history of the United States, the ideas underlying its government, and how each affected the other.
 Unlike the Thesis and Capstone Project, in which the student delves deeply into a narrow aspect of history, the exam demands mastery of a broader range of events and ideas.
 Like the Thesis or Capstone, successful completion of the QE requires that the student demonstrate his or her analytical and interpretive skills, in addition to content knowledge.

 About the Exam